 Final combined acidity (mEq/L) = +0.881*NaCl + 0.226*KCl + 1.007* CaCl2 + 0.012* NaCl*KCl + 0.018*KCl*CaCl2 (7)

 The graph for this equation is shown in Figure 3.
 The countour lines corresponded to an inclined hill which climbs as the KCl and CaCl2 contents are higher.
-In fact, the line of maximum slope was parallel to the NaCl-CaCl2 base and corresponded, aproximately, to a fixed relatiosnip NaCl:KCl of 2/3:1/3.
+In fact, the line of maximum slope was parallel to the NaCl-CaCl2 base and corresponded, approximately, to a fixed relatiosnip NaCl:KCl of 2/3:1/3.
 The highest value of final combined acidity was reached around the barycentre of the triangle, where the composition corresponds to an initial brine concentration of 33.33% in each salt.
-The area under combined acitidity curves were related to initial salt mixtures, showed a similar trend, and led to the same conclusions (data not shown)
+The area under combined acitidity curves were related to initial salt mixtures, showed a similar trend, and led to the same conclusions (data not shown).

 3.2.
 Effect of the chloride salt mixtures on the fermentation microbiological profile

 In most of the treatments, the presence of Enterobacteriaceae was detected from the very beginning of the fermentation but in others there was a slight delay in their detection or were completely absent (run 4).
-The growth of these microorganisms was very fast and reached the maximum at around 200 h, followed by a declining trend, with marked differences among runs, until their total dsaparance (counts under the detection limit).
+The growth of these microorganisms was very fast and reached the maximum at around 200 h, followed by a declining trend, with marked differences among runs, until their total disappearance (counts under the detection limit).
 This behaviour could be modeled using the Bello and Sánchez (1995) equation (Table 4).
 Figure 4 (upper panel) shows an example of this fit for run 11.
 In general, the fit was fairly good (p<0.001) but in some treatments, the estimation of certain parameters was not significant and the model was not interpretable (Table 4).
 The greatest increase in Enterobacteriaceae from the initial level to maximum population (k1) was observed in run 9 (9.51 log10 CFU/mL).
 On the contrary, the lowest values, apart from the absence in run 4, were in runs 12 and 14.
 These cicunstances made unreliable the use of most these parameters as responses for the experimental design.
 On the contrary, the maximum population (assuming no presence in run 4) was related to the initial brine composition.
 The equation, in terms of actual concentrations, was:

 k1 (log10 CFU/mL) = + 0.06019*NaCl + 0.32827*KCl + 0.03202*CaCl2 -0.00639*NaCl*KCl + 0.00081*NaCl*CaCl2 - 0.01933*KCl*CaCl2 + 0.00049*NaCl*KCl*CaCl2 (8)